hdShang/arxiv-daily/docs/cs-LG/2025-05-27/papers/250521799v2-polargrad-a-class-of-matrix-gradient-optimizers-from-a-unifying-prec.md

 ---
 layout: default
-title: PolarGrad: A Class of Matrix-Gradient Optimizers from a Unifying Preconditioning Perspective
+title: "PolarGrad: A Class of Matrix-Gradient Optimizers from a Unifying Preconditioning Perspective"
 ---

 # PolarGrad: A Class of Matrix-Gradient Optimizers from a Unifying Preconditioning Perspective